JackPadalino/AMSAttendance-V2/README.md

 # AMSAttendance-V2
-*Includes MS/HS schedules*
-*Excludes letter days*

 Express JS app to automate teacher attendance and staff covereages.

-- Staff texts number to request sick days
-- App receives messages and populates an admin dashboard with requested days off
-- Admin approves/denies days off --> staff then receive confirmation message
+*Includes MS/HS schedules and letter days*

+# Next steps
+- Fix drop down on AdminAbsences for absent teacher selection --> not persisting after leaving page
+- Give all teachers a 'Lunch class' to make the unavailable during lunch periods!
+- Update API route and SingleClass component to look for co-teachers first - if co-teacher is present, state that and provide other available teachers
+- Add forms to add new teachers, classes, and assign classes to teachers
-- App uses database of teacher schedules to generate a list of what teachers can cover absent teachers' classes
+- Update teacher schedule to add/remove classes
+- Update classes to change name, period, school, letter days

+# Next,Next steps
+- Be able to create and assign coverages from within the app

+# Next,Next,Next steps
+- Teachers being assigned a coverage will receive a text message or email
+- A final email is sent to admin with a list of all absences and coverages happening that day

 # Basic features
-- Live, deployed app
 - App can receive/send messages
-- DB of teacher schedules
+- DB of teacher schedules and classes
-- Be able to assign coverages from the app
+- Assign coverages from the app
-- App sends text messages to teachers covering classes?
 - Using Twilio API and ngrok webhooks

-# Next steps
-### Scheduling
-- Create new version of app with rotating letter days
-- Create third version of app with rotating letter days AND MS/HS schedules
-### Admin functions
-- Add new teacher and teacher schedule and update front end
-- Create new class
-- Update teacher schedule to add/remove classes

 # Twilio resources
 - https://www.twilio.com/docs/sms/quickstart/node